spectral-discord/DisMAL/README.md

 Current periodicity algorithms (that I've seen - prove me wrong!) are not generalizable to inharmonic timbres.
 Including such models would affect the modularity of the library and infringe on the library's goal of making inharmonic timbres accessible to musical composition and analysis.

 Also, current research seems to indicate that the effect of harmonicity on dissonance perception is difficult to decouple from culturalization effects, potentially introducing cultural bias into current periodicity models (Harrison & Pearce, 2019).
 As research in this area continues, I'll continue to consider implementing periodicity models.
 However, they are currently not planned.

+## Developers & Researchers
+I would love to have collaborators on this project.
+If you are a developer who would like to contribute to any part of the library, a researcher who has created a dissonance model that should be implemented in the library, or a user with feature requests, send me an email at lina@spectraldiscord.com.